Updated 2025.

 Estimates for your company’s income and expenses over a set period of time.

 This is all just a basic outline of what should be included in your business plan.
 For more detailed instructions on how to write a business plan, check out this helpful article from the Small Business Administration.
-There’s also this article by Bplans that provides a list of 500+ free business plan templates!
+There’s also this free business plan template, courtesy of Shopify.

 Funding Your Interior Decorating Business